-Participants from all study countries primarily stated that they can identify improved animal husbandry conditions by animal welfare labels on product packaging.
-However, it became apparent that the discussants knew almost exclusively domestic labels.
+Participants from all study countries mostly stated that they can identify improved animal husbandry conditions by animal welfare labels on product packages.
+They were asked which labels they knew for poultry meat.
+It turned out that the discussants were almost exclusively familiar with domestic labels and often not even with the specifics of them.
 Table 2 shows labels, certificates and marks mentioned by the respondents.